taborda-cws-prototype/cws-parent-portal/us-digital-services-playbook/us-digital-services-playbook-details.md

 Create unit and integration tests to verify modules and components | Both automated unit and integration tests are included in our continuous integration process (Jenkins). *(2l)*
 Run tests automatically as part of the build process | Jenkins automatically executes unit and integration tests as part of the build process  *(2l)*
 Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques	| Jenkins automatically deploys successful builds
-Conduct load and performance tests at regular intervals, including before public launch	| TBD in future sprint(s) **Key Questions** |**Answers**
+Conduct load and performance tests at regular intervals, including before public launch	| In an actual production project, we would incorporpate performance/load testing in our continuous integration pipeline.
+**Key Questions** |**Answers**
-What percentage of the code base is covered by automated tests? | ???
+What percentage of the code base is covered by automated tests? | All of the user interface and API is covered by unit tests.
+In an actual production effort, we would create additional automated tests to address more complex testing scenarios.
+Our TDD based practice used on projects incrementally expands our library of tests over time.
 How long does it take to build, test, and deploy a typical bug fix? | Minutes How long does it take to build, test, and deploy a new feature into production?| 1 sprint How frequently are builds created?
-Each commit; Many times each day | Many times each day What test tools are used?	| Protractor; Jasmine; Junit 4; Mockito; WAVE Which deployment automation or continuous integration tools are used? | Jenkins; Docker What is the estimated maximum number of concurrent users who will want to use the system| Targeting 200 for prototype purposes
+Each commit; Many times each day | Many times each day.
+Over our 15 day development cycle we completed over 120 builds.
+What test tools are used?	| Protractor; Jasmine; Junit 4; Mockito; WAVE Which deployment automation or continuous integration tools are used? | Jenkins; Docker What is the estimated maximum number of concurrent users who will want to use the system| Targeting 200 for prototype purposes
+How many simultaneous users could the system handle, according to the most recent capacity test? | Due to limited time we did not conduct performance/load testing.
+In an actual production project we incorporate performance/load testing into our continuous integration pipelines.
+Our application is deployed over mulitple virtual servers and will scale beyond the anticipated load generated during the prototype evaluation.
-How many simultaneous users could the system handle, according to the most recent capacity test? | TBD in future sprint(s) How does the service perform when you exceed the expected target usage volume?
-Does it degrade gracefully or catastrophically?	| TBD in future sprint(s), but autoscaling should provide seamless transition
+How does the service perform when you exceed the expected target usage volume?
+Does it degrade gracefully or catastrophically?	| Our infrastructure architecture supports auto-scaling of the underlying servers.
+Additionally, thresholds are in place to preserve a percentage of capacity during rolling deployments of the application.
 What is your scaling strategy when demand increases suddenly| When Datadog monitoring detects demand has hit predetermined threshold, triggers AWS to scale up more capacity

 ## Play 11: Manage security and privacy through reusable processes
 **Checklist** |**What we did**
 :------------- |:-------------
-“Pre-certify” the hosting infrastructure used for the project using FedRAMP | AWS is FedRAMP certified. *(2j)* **Key Questions** |**Answers**
+“Pre-certify” the hosting infrastructure used for the project using FedRAMP | AWS is FedRAMP certified.
+Our prototype also implemented application security using JSON Web Tokens.
+In an actual production application additional security measures would be taken including additional application security controls, data encryption and security event monitoring. *(2j)*
+**Key Questions** |**Answers**
 Does the service collect personal information from the user?
-How is the user notified of this collection? |	Yes: Name and Email for registration purposes; Web form
+How is the user notified of this collection? |	Yes: Name and Email for registration purposes via a web form.
+In an actual production system a statement regarding the collection and safeguarding that is approved by the State of California would be included in the Profile page.
 Does it collect more information than necessary?
-Could the data be used in ways an average user wouldn't expect?	| No; No How does a user access, correct, delete, or remove personal information? | Web page to manage profile Will any of the personal information stored in the system be shared with other services, people, or partners? | No
+Could the data be used in ways an average user wouldn't expect?	| No; No How does a user access, correct, delete, or remove personal information? | Users have the ability to create and update PII.
+In actual production system a feature would be created allowing users to request purge of their account.
+Will any of the personal information stored in the system be shared with other services, people, or partners? | No

 ## Play 12: Use data to drive decisions